Nýřany: Administrative division

+Etymology

+The name Nýřany referred to the settlement of nyrs.
+The word nyr denoted a person living in a burrow, lair or den of an animal.

 Geography

 Nýřany is located about 10 km west of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the flat hill Dobrák at 456 m above sea level.
-The Vejprnický Stream flows through the town.
+The stream of Vejprnický potok flows through the town.

 History

 The first written mention of Nýřany is from 1272.
 The village was promoted to a town by Emperor Franz Joseph I on 29 January 1892.

 The village of Kamenný Újezd was first mentioned in 1215 and Doubrava in 1556.

-Around 1830, black coal deposits were discovered.
+Around 1830, bituminous coal deposits were discovered.
 The start of mining meant the rapid development of the village, and new people arrived.
 The peak of mining was in 1880, when 9,300 people was employed in about 40 mines.
 The mining ended in 1995.
-Those mines sometimes yielded valuable well-preserved fossils of early amphibians.
+Those mines sometimes yielded valuable well-preserved fossils of early amphibians, which specifically originate from the Kladno Formation.

-During World War II the town of Nýřany was a part of Sudetenland.
+During World War II, Nýřany was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 Near the end of the war one transport of death was surprised by an airstrike and about hundred of prisoners managed to escape.
 They were chased by SS-Guards and local Germans and either killed on the spot or executed at the place called Humboldtka.

 Demographics

 Transport

-The D5 motorway passes through the southern part of the municipal territory.
+The D5 motorway from Plzeň to the Czech-German border in Rozvadov passes through the southern part of the municipal territory.

-The Plzeň–Domažlice railway is passing through the town.
-Local railway that leads to Heřmanova Huť starts here.
+Nýřany is located on the railway line Plzeň–Domažlice.
+Local railway line that leads to Heřmanova Huť starts here.

 Sights

 The most important monument is the Church of Saint Procopius in the middle of the town square.
 It was built in the pseudo-Gothic style in 1903–1904.

 The Neo-Renaissance town hall was built in 1885–1886.
 It was built before Nýřany became a town.
 Until the church was built, the building was also used for religious services.
 The Monument of Shot Miners stands in front of the town hall.
 It commemorates an incident when 13 miners were shot during the 1890 strike.

-Chapel of Saint Wenceslaus was built in the 18th century on the site of a former chapel from 1595.
+The Chapel of Saint Wenceslaus was built in the 18th century on the site of a former chapel from 1595.